-Reviewing recruitment software can be overwhelming at the best of times and you’ll have tonnes of questions to ask and points to consider, one of them being whether you opt for a CRM or ATS.
+Reviewing recruitment software can be overwhelming at the best of times and you’ll have tonnes of questions to ask and points to consider, one of them being whether you opt for a Recruitment CRM or recruiting ATS.
 It’s a highly spoken about debate and one which has no right or wrong answer but we thought we’d offer some guidance and explain what the difference is between a CRM and ATS.

 CRM stands for Candidate Relationship Management and is used to develop relationships with candidates (yep, you guessed it) and clients, manage recruitment business’ processes and store their entire database as well, holding data on candidates, companies, contacts, jobs and placements.
 It is designed to help source, attract, engage and manage applicants and their journeys whilst automating tasks like sending emails, scheduling interviews and running background checks.
 An important part of its functionality is its ability to measure and monitor performance using reporting tools as well as its ability to integrate with other products to offer additional functionality.